 HSA Contribution Limits

-In 2020, those with single coverage, they can contribute up to $3,550 while those with family coverage can contribute up to $7,100.
-For 2021, the HSA contribution rates have increased to $3,600 for single coverage and $7,200 for those with family coverage.
+For 2022, the HSA contribution rates have increased to $3,650 for single coverage and $7,300 for those with family coverage.

 One bonus is for account holders age 55 and older.
 They can make additional “catch-up” contributions up to $1,000 over the annual limit.